Ericode254/PythonLogin/README.md

 A simple login system with mysql as the database

 ## Set up
 Make sure that mysql is set up on your machine.
-For the link for more info: https://www.mysql.com
+Follow the link for more info: https://www.mysql.com
 Create a database instance in your mysql:
 `CREATE DATABASE database_name;`